 Us Army Corps of Engineers, Minnesota.

-Located within the Upper Mississippi River Valley between St. Paul and Hastings, MN.
-Project lands are located within the Corps of Engineers Nine Foot Navigation Project.
-The Main channel provides excellent deep draft boating opportunities and scenic views of the metropolitan riverfront.
-Pool 2 is within the Mississippi National River and Rrecreation Area corridor.
-There is an observation platform for visitors to watch lock operations and see towboats and barges up close.
+Represents the head of navigation for the Corps of Engineers Nine Foot Navigation Project and is located in downtown Minneapolis.
+The USAF Visitor Center is located at the Upper Lock and is open to the public year around.
+The Visitor Center provides an excellent view of the historic falls, the Minneapolis skyline and the historic mill ruins along the banks of the river.
+This area is within the Mississippi National River and Recreation Area.
 Authorized in 1930 to provide a 9-foot navigation channel between Minneapolis - St. Paul, MN and St. Louis, MO, the Upper Mississippi River Project offers extensive opportunities for water-based recreation, ranging from backwater hunting and fishing to long-distance cruising in the main channel.
 In the St. Paul District, the project flows through three National Wildlife Refuges, the Mississippi National River and Recreation Area, many State and local wildlife and recreation areas.
 Designated an American Heritage River, it offers visitors many recreational opportunities, including sightseeing along the river, visiting quaint river towns, viewing the wooded bluffs along the river, and watching bald eagles soaring.

 Located in downtown Minneapolis, at 1 Portland Avenue, off the west River Road Parkway.